1968 NBA draft

 The 1968 NBA draft was the 22nd annual draft of the National Basketball Association (NBA).
-The draft was held on April 3, 1968, and May 8 and 10, 1968 before the 1968–69 season.
+The draft was held on April 3, 1968, and May 8 and 10, 1968, before the 1968–69 season.
 In this draft, 14 NBA teams took turns selecting amateur U.S. college basketball players.
 A player who had finished his four-year college eligibility was eligible for selection.
 If a player left college early, he would not be eligible for selection until his college class graduated.
 The first two picks in the draft belonged to the teams that finished last in each division, with the order determined by a coin flip.
 The San Diego Rockets won the coin flip and were awarded the first overall pick, while the Baltimore Bullets were awarded the second pick.
 The remaining first-round picks and the subsequent rounds were assigned to teams in reverse order of their win–loss record in the previous season.
 Six teams that had the best records in previous season were not awarded second round draft picks.
 Two expansion franchises, the Milwaukee Bucks and the Phoenix Suns, took part in the NBA Draft for the first time and were assigned the seventh and eighth pick in the first round, along with the last two picks of each subsequent round.
 The St. Louis Hawks relocated to Atlanta and became the Atlanta Hawks prior to the start of the season.
 The draft consisted of 21 rounds comprising 214 players selected.
+It would also be a catalyst for the upstart rivaling American Basketball Association to either force an antitrust lawsuit against the NBA due to a leaked document that was sent to the ABA by a disgruntled ex-employee revealing the NBA's plans to show how much each team was to contribute to get the college star players to sign with the NBA teams over the ABA teams or engage in a merger between the two leagues, which eventually resulted in the NBA–ABA merger happening years later.